ARU-life-sciences/bioinformatics/general/file_manipulation/file_manipulation.typ

   [Adding a few more sequences],
 )

+You can see that we added extra 'q4' sequences with the same sequence.

 Now we are going to find and quantify repeated sequences.
 This is a useful task if you are trying to clean up a file before analysis.
 To do this, we will use the `sort` and `uniq` commands.